oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-014.png "View the Oracle Wallet content on the database")

-6. Now your Autologin is created!
+6. Now your local autologin is created!

-## Task 5: Encrypt Existing Tablespace
+## Task 4: Encrypt Existing Tablespace

-1. Use the Linux command, strings, to view the data in the data file, `empdata_prod.dbf` that is associated with the `EMPDATA_PROD` tablespace
+1. Use the Linux command "strings" to view application data in the data file, `empdata_prod.dbf` that is associated with the `EMPDATA_PROD` tablespace

     ````
     <copy>./tde_strings_data_empdataprod.sh</copy>